 GTM can help

 If you have questions about your nanny as an employee or need assistance in setting up payroll and taxes the right way, give us a call at (800) 929-9213.
 We offer complimentary, no-obligation consultations with household employment experts.
 You can even schedule time with us at your convenience.
-GTM can also take care of all the paperwork required to be an employer, pay your nanny, and handle taxes.
+GTM can also handle all the paperwork required to be an employer, pay your nanny, and handle taxes.
 It really can be that easy.

 Download The Complete Guide to Household Payroll